roerohan/stash/README.md

 Stash is a pastebin application running entirely on Cloudflare Workers, using Durable Objects for storage and Vectorize for semantic search.

+## Motivation

+I often find myself needing to share code snippets, but I'm hesitant to use public pastebins because I have to meticulously redact API keys and other sensitive information.
+So I made one for myself...

 ## Features

 - **Public & Private Pastes**: Works in public mode by default.
 Can be configured for private pastes tied to Google accounts.